Measuring Stereotype and Deviation Biases in Large Language Models: Results

 \subsubsection{Implicit}

 We examine the socioeconomic status outputs of each model when given implicit prompts.
+The majority of the socioeconomic status proportions generated by different LLMs are significantly different from the real-world reference distributions.

 Notably, many models output a higher percentage of lower-class responses for Black people compared to other races.
 For example, when asked to provide the socioeconomic status of a Black person, 12\% of claude-3.5-sonnet's responses are lower-class, compared to 4\% for White people and 0\% for all other racial groups.
 When asked the same question with an Asian name in the prompt, claude-3.5-sonnet and command-r-plus both output a higher percentage of upper-class texts compared to other ethnic and racial groups.
 These differences may be attributed to how the LLMs' training data are more likely to portray Black people as poor and Asian people as wealthy.

-Diving deeper into the results, command-r-plus is more likely to provide upper-class responses for males (42.2\%) compared to females (31.8\%).
-The models also exhibit differences in the socioeconomic status distribution of their responses based on age group.
-For example, command-r-plus provides a lower percentage of upper-class responses for Baby Boomers (24\%) and Generation X (22\%), while gpt-4o-mini provides a higher percentage of middle-class responses for Millennials (78\%) and Generation Z (82\%).
-Moreover, claude-3.5-sonnet generates a higher proportion of upper-class texts for Generation Alpha (22\%).